Vaccination race enlists grassroots aides to fight mistrust

 Still, McKinney said he doesn’t trust the U.S. government and won’t get vaccinated.

-‘’Last time I was at my barber, a few guys were talking about it,’’ McKinney said. ‘’We’re not going to be guinea pigs.’’
+“Last time I was at my barber, a few guys were talking about it,’’ McKinney said.
+“We’re not going to be guinea pigs.’’

 Stanley said she’s not out to twist arms.